 A: Short: Reflect, relax, take the time to process things.
 Try and talk to people around you, don’t hide and fall into a shell.

 A: Long: Like everything, that feeling will come and pass.
 A number of ways around it, surround yourself with people in the hostel, make an extra effort to get to know them.
 Or other hand use that time to reflect on your travels so far, soak in and process the things you’ve experienced, catch up with friends back home.
 Sometimes if your feeling really lonely and down, it’s worth just trying to talk to people around you just try not to fall into a shell and recluse yourself.
 There are times you just need to suck it up and let the feeling pass.

-Q: I get anxiety, and quite nervous with new surroundings, you do I cope with that?
+Q: I get anxiety, and quite nervous in new surroundings, you do I cope and overcome this?